25 Best Universities In Wisconsin For International Students 2026

-Out of 33 universities in Wisconsin, University of Wisconsin-Madison and Medical College of Wisconsin are the top-performing schools in Wisconsin.
+Out of 32 universities in Wisconsin, University of Wisconsin-Madison and University of Wisconsin-Milwaukee are the top-performing schools in Wisconsin.
 This list covers both public and private institutions in Wisconsin.

 To help you narrow down your school options, we’ve compiled the best universities in Wisconsin.
 We based our rankings on academic reputations from reputable sources and the number of international students.
 By doing this, you’ll have an efficient way of comparing your target universities and choose your host university in Wisconsin.